akveg-map/class-descriptions/00_data_entry/292_ArcticBirchWillowShrubMesic.md

 ## Environment

 **Environment Description:** This class often occurs on peatlands on wetter lowlands and in moist, well-drained upland settings.
 On uplands, it occupies mesic to moist sideslopes, hillslopes, and ridges.
 In lowlands, it often occurs on high-centered polygons, drained lake basins, and terraces.
 Soils are acidic to circumneutral and well-drained, with a thin or moderately thick surface organic horizon.
-Permafrost is ice rich and shallow.
+Permafrost is ice-rich and shallow.

 **Physiography:** [physiography_text]